m-mdy-m/Xprz/docs/package.doc/csrf.doc.md

 ## `CsrfHandler`

-Configures CSRF protection middleware in an Express application.
+Configures Cross-Site Request Forgery (CSRF) protection middleware in an Express application.

 ### Methods

 #### `genSecret()`

-Generate CSRF secret and store it in the user's session.
+Generates a CSRF secret and stores it in the user's session.
 If the CSRF secret already exists in the session, it will be overwritten.

 - **Returns:**
-  - `Function`: Middleware function for generating and storing CSRF secret.
+  - `Function`: Middleware function for generating and storing the CSRF secret.

 #### `provideCsrfToken(endPoint = "/get-csrf-token")`